What is a Unilateral Contract?

 Unilateral contracts for small businesses

 Consumers or parties are sometimes hesitant to enter into a contract with small businesses.
 However, due its one-sided nature, unilateral contracts have a variety of uses that can be used to grow your business.
+When used the right way, unilateral contracts though one-sided, are beneficial to both businesses and consumers.

 Secondly, unilateral contracts can promote awareness of your business.
 A prime example today is the Killa Burger Challenge.
 The promise from Killa Burger Grill was that if you eat a Killa Burger (30cm wide), Wicked Chips, Killa Drink (1.25L) and a Killa Soft Serve alone in 60 minutes, you will receive some ‘Killa’ prizes and your name on the ‘Wall of Fame’.
 This promotional challenge and campaign is also a unilateral contract, with Killa Burger Grill promising the prizes to those that complete the challenge.